Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 grant reference_usage on database chairlift_provider_data
     to share in application package chairlift_pkg;

--- now that we can reference our proprietary data, let's create some views -- this "package schema" will be accessible inside of our setup script create schema if not exists chairlift_pkg.package_shared;
+-- now that we can reference our proprietary data, let\'s create some views -- this "package schema" will be accessible inside of our setup script create schema if not exists chairlift_pkg.package_shared;
 use schema chairlift_pkg.package_shared;